This article may use affiliate links. Eluxe Magazine only links to products we trust.

 While pressuring brands to support Browne’s initiative is certainly a step in the right direction, given the fact that most clothing is actually made from synthetics, there have been calls to solve the microfibre problem by introducing screens to washing machines that would filter the plastic particles out, but these would have to be fitted to new machines, and by the time these became widespread, the problem will have become even graver.

-Another measure we can take is to recycle ocean plastic into items that needn’t be washed frequently, like furniture.
+Another measure we can take is to recycle ocean plastic into items that needn’t be washed frequently, like outerwear, toys or furniture.
 One design house who is doing this to perfection is Studio Swine.
 Featured recently in an exhibition at London’s Selfridges department store, these innovators are gaining a strong reputation for clever recycling of trash into objects for the home.